doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 ## Troubleshooting

-- Make sure there are no *.orm.yml or *.orm.xml files for your Entities in your Bundles Resources/config/doctrine directory.
-With those files in place the annotations wont be taken into account.
+- Make sure there are no *.orm.yml or *.orm.xml files for your Entities in your bundles Resources/config/doctrine directory.
+With those files in place the annotations won't be taken into account.